gordito/uTakeover/README.md

-Copyleft 2013
-Code - Gordito, Robin Kochauf
-Design - Designministeriet, Stefan Atterdal
+Copyleft 2013 - Code by Gordito, Robin Kochauf.
+Design by Designministeriet, Stefan Atterdal.

 This program is free - as in free beer!
 Do with it as you please.